Modify Headers

 Add conditions using Source Condition and Source Filters to target specific requests.
 Conditions can include URL, Host, or Path with matching options such as Regex, Contains, Wildcard, or Equals.

-In the Header Modification section, specify key-value pairs to add, remove, or override headers.
-If you want to modify request headers, add values under the Request headers tab.
+Specify key-value pairs to add, remove, or override headers.
+If you want to Modify Request Headers, add values under the Request headers tab.

-Save the rule and try opening the URL in the new tab to see the changed values of header.
+Test the rule by opening the URL [https://echo-http-requests.appspot.com/echo] in a new tab to see the changed header values.

 Updated on